The audiologists.org Reviews Team puts in the hours. Check out how we get to our recommendations.

 • Less stress.
 If tracking every penny and new category related to your hearing aid costs feels overwhelming, bundling services may bring peace of mind.

 • Diagnostic testing may be included.
 Sometimes, the first diagnostic hearing test will be bundled with the price.
-Learn more about the different types of hearing tests.

 Cons of bundling